tree logo Follow Us On Facebook Talk About Us On Facebook See Us On Instagram

 Palm Wood

-Palm wood is created by compressing under pressure stalk-like fibers into a dense block that can be milled into dimensional lumber like any hardwood or softwood sawlog.
-The greater the pressure used to form the wood, the darker the color.
-Red Palm, a tradename for palm wood is half as dense and lighter in color than Black Palm, for example.
+Palm wood is produced by compressing stalk-like fibers under pressure into dense blocks, which can then be milled into dimensional lumber, similar to hardwood or softwood sawlogs.
+The level of pressure applied during the process affects the color of the wood: higher pressure results in a darker color.
+For instance, Red Palm, a tradename for a type of palm wood, is lighter in color and only half as dense as Black Palm.

 Desertification

-In the Middle East, the UAE is planting a wall of trees along its borders to stop desertification.
+In the Middle East, the UAE is addressing desertification by planting a wall of trees along its borders.

-It worked before.
+It has worked before.
 In 1935, overgrazing and drought caused 850 million tons of topsoil to blow off the United States' southern plains, leaving 4 million acres barren and creating the Dust Bowl.
-To address the problem, the newly formed Soil Conservation Service introduced the Shelterbelt Project - a 100-mile-wide strip of native trees bisecting the country from Canada to Texas.
-In just a few years, it helped to reduce the amount of airborne soil by 60 percent.
+To address the problem, the newly formed Soil Conservation Service introduced the Shelterbelt Project—a 100-mile-wide strip of native trees stretching from Canada to Texas.
+In just a few years, it reduced airborne soil by 60%.

-Planting a wide wall of tall 12 to 15 foot tree saplings with well-developed root systems grown using our tall tree seedling propagation technology would however, have a better chance to survive the frequent layering of windblown sands of a dune desert.
+Planting a wide wall of 12 to 15-foot tree saplings with well-developed root systems, grown using advanced propagation technology, could be even more effective against the frequent layering of windblown sands in desert environments.

 Reclaiming Deserts Using Palm Trees

-• Photosynthesis: Palm trees, like the Mexican Fan Palm , for example, use photosynthesis to capture carbon dioxide from the air and convert it into organic matter, such as leaves, branches, and roots.
+• Photosynthesis: Trees like the Mexican Fan Palm capture carbon dioxide and convert it into organic matter such as leaves, branches, and roots.

-• Carbon storage in biomass: As palm trees grow, they store carbon in their biomass, which includes their trunk, leaves, and roots.
-This stored carbon remains sequestered in the tree until it is harvested or decomposes.
+• Carbon storage in biomass: As palms grow, they store carbon in their trunks, leaves, and roots, keeping it sequestered until decomposition or harvesting occurs.

 Spiritual significance: Palm trees have been used in various religious and spiritual practices for centuries.
 In some cultures, palm trees are considered sacred and are associated with concepts such as fertility, rebirth, and eternal life.